 My Nighttime Skincare Routine

-Yes, I have outlined a lot of steps below, but I truly believe in each one.
-Moreover, I change up the items depending on how my skin is feeling that evening and based on which masks I use after cleansing.
+Below, I’m sharing my favorite steps.
+Granted, I change them up depending on how my skin is feeling that evening and based on which masks I use after cleansing.
 My evening regimen include similar steps as my skincare routine for daytime, but I tend to use slightly heavier formulas and products.
-Moreover, if you’re looking to learn from the bloggers whom I trust implicitly when it comes to skincare, scroll to the bottom of this post to see all of my faves!
-It would be remiss of me to not say several of these selections came via word-of-mouth from beauty experts like these phenomenal women.

 Who knew double cleansing would be one of my fave parts of my nighttime routine?
 This additional step ensures that every last trace of dirt, makeup, and the rest are all gone before heading to the next steps.
-After using my makeup wipes, I pre-cleanse my face and neck with Dermalogica’s PreCleanse Cleansing Oil.
+After using my the Cleansing Balm, I pre-cleanse my face and neck with Dermalogica’s PreCleanse Cleansing Oil.
 It’s meant to be applied on dry skin and has an oil-like consistency.
 Once it’s massaged into skin, I add water and allow the it to foam before rinsing away.
-I am OBSESSED with this product!

 I’ve been using essence in the morning and evening for the past few months.
 I originally received a sample of SK-II’s Essence in a packet from Nordstrom, and immediately fell in love.
-In fact, I’d go as far to say it’s my favorite step in the skincare routine (well, after Augustinus Bader as outlined below).
-Essence prepares your skin to take on serums, moisturizers, and oils.
-SK-II’s Essence is a holy grail product for me.
+Essence prepares skin to take on serums, moisturizers, and oils.
 Fair warning, the price tag is lavish, but I truly love it.

 Serums are meant to be applied after cleansing but before moisturizing, as they are created in a way that allows the ingredients to absorb deeper into the skin.
 Of all the ones I’ve tried, Vitner’s Daughter has risen to the top of my list of serums.
 I first became familiar with it a few years ago via Into the Gloss.
 The deep botanical scent is intoxicating, and my skin looks and feels incredible after using it consistently.
 About three times a week, I’ll switch out Vitner’s Daughter for a retinol serum.